 A rustle of sheets and finally I can see a figure.
 The sheets fall to the ground and two hands grab me, avidly.
 On my clock- face I can see her face, hesitant.
 Yes, I’m still the one counting the time here around, the only one taking track of the time.
 Her face get blurred with her warm breath.
 She gets more and more blurred, while her hands start shaking.
 I’m certainly not a pair of eyes, but still I’m part of her reality.
 And her reality is blurred.
 Sometimes I want to know if I really exist or if I’m a fruit of my own fantasy.

-shine!
+Rise and shine!
 We need to talk

 Again, the voice is coming from the small bloody cloth at the other side of the bed.
 It’s there because two trembling hands let him fell before.
 The same hands that now are grabbing me so hard, as I simply was the last link with a lost reality.
 The last second of the night passes, slow and elegant